Florida State Road 836: History

 Originally envisioned as the Twentieth Street Tollway in 1964 (with a spur to the airport along LeJeune Road), construction on the Fourteenth Street east–west Expressway between the Palmetto Expressway and US 1 started in 1967 and was completed in 1969.
 Two years later, construction of the western extension to Florida's Turnpike commenced, and was finished in 1974.
 Also in 1974, the name of the tollway was changed to commemorate the success of the Miami Dolphins of the NFL, after back-to-back wins in the Super Bowl.

-The section of SR 836 signed as I-395 was supposed to open with the rest of the Dolphin Expressway in 1968, but was delayed due to a freeze at the federal level for road spending.
-The expressway opened on March 26, 1971.
+The segment of SR 836 signed as I-395 was supposed to open with the Dolphin Expressway in 1968, but was delayed due to a freeze at the federal level for road spending.
+The I-395 segment opened on March 26, 1971.

 Initial plans for the Interstate 75 extension to Miami in 1968 would have used the Dolphin Expressway as its final link to Interstate 95 (I-75 would have crossed the Everglades via Tamiami Trail under this plan).
 However, these plans were abandoned in 1973 in favor of I-75's current route farther north.
-The fact that the Dolphin Expressway was not built to interstate standards and the expensive costs in upgrading it to such was one of the factors in changing I-75's proposed route.
+The fact that the Dolphin Expressway was not built to Interstate Highway standards and the expensive costs in upgrading it to such was one of the factors in changing I-75's proposed route.

 Construction of a second westward extension of SR 836 started in 2004.
 This extension, westward to Northwest 137th Avenue near Northwest 12th Street, opened June 22, 2007, was initially accessible only to motorists with SunPass electronic toll-paying capability; there is no capacity for the collection of cash.
 The road has since opened to non SunPass users with the Toll by Plate system.